varnish/Varnish-Book/varnish_book.rst

 .. container:: handout

-   The example above is a HTTP response that contains a Status-Line, headers and message body.
+   The example above is an HTTP response that contains a Status-Line, headers and message body.
    The Status-Line consists of the ``HTTP/1.1`` version, the status code ``200`` and the reason ``OK``.
    The response status code informs the client (browser) whether the server understood the request and how it replied to it.
    These codes are fully defined in https://tools.ietf.org/html/rfc2616#section-10, but here is an overview of them: